 - Oversee preparation of final income and estate tax returns

 While the above list highlights many of the key tasks, it is far from exhaustive.
 Let GuideOn Legal Services help you navigate this rather complex and administratively burdensome responsibility.

 When You Need an Attorney to Handle Estate, Probate, or Trust Administration

 Virginia estates that fall below the statutory threshold under current law may qualify for a simplified asset collection and distribution procedure that bypasses probate.
-While you may be able to close such an estate without assistance, you may want the peace of mind in knowing you handled it correctly by consulting a GuideOn attorney.
+While you may be able to close such an estate without assistance, you may want the peace of mind of knowing you handled it correctly by consulting a GuideOn attorney.
 Or, if the trust or estate you’ve been named or appointed to administer is large or complex, you will undoubtedly benefit from GuideOn’s expert estate, probate, or trust attorneys.
-Other times you may need a GuideOn attorney to handle estate, probate, or trust administration include when:
+Other times you may need a GuideOn attorney to handle estate, probate, or trust administration including when: